awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `command`
 Type: string array
 Required: no
 The command that is passed to the container\.
 This parameter maps to `Cmd` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `COMMAND` parameter to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 For more information about the Docker `CMD` parameter, go to [https://docs\.docker\.com/engine/reference/builder/\#cmd](https://docs.docker.com/engine/reference/builder/#cmd)\.
+If there are multiple arguments, each argument should be a separated string in the array\.

 ```
 "command": ["string", ...]